HasanYahya101/Brain_Games_Application/README.md

 # Brain Games Application (React Native using Expo Go)

 This Application is made using React Native to allow it to work on Android and IOS.
 You need several Node Modules to run this project.
 This project is a copy of [Elevate App](https://elevateapp.com/) for Human Computer Interaction Course Project.
 However, i was unable to complete this project (with all features) in time.
-Therefore, this app only has a limited set iof games.
+Therefore, this app only has a limited set of games.
 Similarly, the Assets in `assets` folder are not all used.
 But, i put them there just in case.

 ## Pre-Requisites: